INVESTIGATION ALERT REMINDER: - GuruFocus.com

-Scott%2BScott+Attorneys+at+Law+LLP (“Scott+Scott”), an international securities and consumer rights litigation firm, continues to investigate whether certain directors and officers of Blackstone Inc. (“Blackstone” or “Company”) (NYSE: BX) breached their fiduciary duties to Blackstone and its shareholders.
-If you are a Blackstone shareholder, you may contact attorney Joe Pettigrew for additional information toll-free at 844-818-6982, or [email protected].
+Scott%2BScott+Attorneys+at+Law+LLP (“Scott+Scott”), an international securities and consumer rights litigation firm, continues to investigate whether certain directors and officers of The Goldman Sachs Group, Inc. (“Goldman Sachs”) (NYSE: GS) breached their fiduciary duties to Goldman Sachs and its shareholders.
+If you are a Goldman Sachs shareholder, you may contact attorney Joe Pettigrew for additional information toll-free at 844-818-6982, or [email protected].

-Scott+Scott is investigating whether members of Blackstone’s board of directors or senior management failed to manage Blackstone in an acceptable manner, in breach of their fiduciary duties to Blackstone, and whether Blackstone and its shareholders suffered damages as a result.
+Scott+Scott is investigating whether members of Goldman Sachs’s board of directors or senior management failed to manage Goldman Sachs in an acceptable manner, in breach of their fiduciary duties to Goldman Sachs, and whether Goldman Sachs and its shareholders have suffered damages as a result.

-On November 9, 2022, the U.S. Department of Labor (“DOL”) filed a lawsuit against Blackstone subsidiary Packers Sanitation Services, Inc. (“PSSI”), alleging massive child labor violations at the Company.
-On February 17, 2023, PSSI entered into a consent order and judgment with the DOL, paying $1.5 million in penalties, which was described as the maximum civil penalty allowed by the law.
+On May 8, 2023, Goldman Sachs announced that it had agreed to pay $215 million to settle a class action lawsuit alleging widespread bias against women in pay and promotions.

 What You Can Do

-If you are a Blackstone shareholder, you may have legal claims against Blackstone’s directors and officers.
+If you are a Goldman Sachs shareholder, you may have legal claims against Goldman Sachs’s directors and officers.
 If you wish to discuss this investigation, or have questions about this notice or your legal rights, please contact attorney Joe Pettigrew toll-free at 844-818-6982 or [email protected].

 About Scott+Scott